SandraKastaletti/TestGreen/tutorials/validation_parserv2_test/validation_parserv2_test_green.md

 ## You will learn
 Now that you have set up a Dqqqqestination in the HANA Cloud Platform (HCP) cockpit, # you will connect that destination to your local application.

+## Intro
+Now that you have set up a Dqqqqestination in the HANA Cloud Platform (HCP) cockpit, # you will connect that destination to your local application

 ## Prerequisites

  - **Proficiency:** Beginner